Essential oils and pregnancy: what you need to know

 Use this sweet, floral, refreshing hydrosol when you feel sluggish and puffy, and when you want a natural way to boost immune support.

 German chamomile hydrosol’s sweet, fresh, herbal aroma can help balance strong emotions, and encourage a deep rest at night.
-This is also a helpful hydrosol for sore muscles and joints, and to cool down when you feel overheated.
+This is also a helpful hydrosol for sore joints and muscle aches, and to cool down when you feel overheated.

-With an irresistible floral aroma, lavender hydrosol helps calm strong emotions.
+With an irresistible floral smell, lavender hydrosol helps calm strong emotions.
 A few sprays can encourage serenity and relaxation.
 Lavender hydrosol can also ease sore, tense areas of the body.
+Like lavender oil, lavender hydrosol provides relaxation and stress relief during an exciting time.

 5 Carrier oils & butters to use during pregnancy

-Massage your belly (and any other growing areas of your body!) with coconut oil to nourish your skin, encouraging elasticity and helping to prevent stretch marks.
+Massage your belly (and any other growing areas of your body!) with coconut oil to nourish your skin, encouraging elasticity and helping to prevent stretch marks on a changing body.

-Moisturize and soothe extra dry, irritated skin with baobab oil.
-It’s a light, silky oil that’s gentle enough for the face (use it for red, acne-prone skin during pregnancy), and rich enough for cracked knuckles or elbows.
+Moisturize and soothe extra dry, skin irritation with baobab oil.
+It’s a light, silky carrier oil that’s gentle enough for the face (use it for red, acne-prone skin during pregnancy), and rich enough for cracked knuckles or elbows.

 Make a blend with kpangnan butter (pronounced “pan-ya”) to warm up cold feet, get energy moving throughout your body, and ease sore, tender spots.
 It’s also great for nourishing the skin on your growing belly!